Using the Dynamic User-Defined DataPower Policy (Non-Pipeline)

 The following lists the key points that should be followed for the proper use of contexts.

-- If actions in the user defined processing rule need to modify the current request or response message, their input context should be set to ‘OUTPUT’.
-The context written to this output will be represented in the response message to DataPower’s consumer.
+- If actions in the user defined processing rule need to modify the current request or response message, their input context should be set to OUTPUT.
+The context written to this output will be represented in the response message to the DataPower consumer.

-Let's take a quick walkthrough of the Dynamic User-Defined DataPower Policy configuration process to get your started.
+Let's take a quick walkthrough of the Dynamic User-Defined DataPower Policy configuration process to get you started.

 Step 1: Add Policy